The debate of should you buy or rent a house comes up often.

 The S&P 500 Index has grown at a rate of approximately 7% a year since 1928.
 You can stick money in this fund, and let it compound and grow for you.
 There is no work, almost no fees, and it’s the easiest money you’ll ever make.
 Essentially, it’s money you earn for doing NOTHING.

-If I can get 7% growth for doing nothing, I want to make sure any venture in real estate, which requires active management, time, and money, makes at least this much.
+If I can get 7% growth for doing nothing, I want to make sure any venture in real estate, which requires significant work, time, and stress, makes at least this much.

 For that reason, I don’t consider buying a house a good investment unless it will make more than 7% per year.